-- c) Any corporation, partnership, ranch, farm or other business entity relating to ownership of cutting horses by an NCHA Non Professional must be totally owned by the Non Professional, his or her spouse, spouses' immediate family, children, parents, siblings, grandparents and guardians. - 6.
-Non Professional Card.
-Every rider, regardless of age, competing in an NCHA Non Professional contest must possess a Non Professional Card if applicable, issued by the NCHA.
+- g.
+Any corporation, partnership, ranch, farm, or other business entity relating to ownership of cutting horses by an NCHA Non-Professional must be totally owned by the Non-Professional, his or her spouse, spouses' immediate family, children, parents, siblings, grandparents, and guardians. - 6.
+Non-Professional Card.
+Every rider, regardless of age, competing in an NCHA Non-Professional contest must possess a Non-Professional Card, issued by the NCHA.
 This card must be available for inspection at any show entered.
-Application for a Non Professional Card shall be made on a form provided by the association at no cost and there shall be no charge for said card. - a) All applications for Non-Professional Cards and all requests for renewal thereof shall be presented to the NCHA Office for approval.
-Cards will be issued by the NCHA on an annual basis - b) All Non-Professional Card Holders will be reviewed annually at the time application for renewal is made.
-The application is to be on a form supplied by the association and returned along with the applicant's annual dues and processing fee as above provided.

-- 7. Any person who has shown, trained, or assisted in training a cutting horse or cutting horse rider for direct or indirect remuneration shall be considered a Professional by this association, with the exception of those who have been granted a change of status, from Professional to Non Professional.
-A competitor with a change of status to Non Professional may not compete in any limited Non Professional classes. - 8.
-In the event that a member who holds an NCHA Non Professional Card publicly exhibits in any contest, whether approved or unapproved, a cutting horse not owned by the member or by the member's spouse, spouses immediate family, children, parents, siblings, grandparents and guardians, the said card can be revoked.
+Application for a Non-Professional Card shall be made on a form provided by the association at no cost and there shall be no charge for said card. - All applications for Non-Professional Cards and all requests for renewal thereof shall be presented to the NCHA Office for approval.
+Cards will be issued by the NCHA on an annual basis. - b.
+All Non-Professional Card Holders will be reviewed annually at the time application for renewal is made.
+The application is to be on a form supplied by the association and returned along with the applicant's annual dues and processing fee as provided above. - 7.
+Any person who has shown, trained, or assisted in training a cutting horse or cutting horse rider for direct or indirect remuneration shall be considered a Professional by this association, except for those who have been granted a change of status, from Professional to Non-Professional.
+A competitor with a change of status to Non-Professional may only compete in Open Non-Professional classes. - 8.
+If a member who holds an NCHA Non-Professional Card publicly exhibits in any contest, whether approved or unapproved, a cutting horse not owned by the member or by the member's spouse, spouse's immediate family, children, parents, siblings, grandparents and guardians, the said card can be revoked.
 Penalties for ownership rule violations will be loss of Non-Professional status and any other member found guilty of aiding and abetting the rule violator will be subject to the same penalties depending on the severity of the incident.